 So what is an embroidery journal?
 Essentially, every day of the year you stitch an icon on your journal.
 This can cover what you did that day, something you ate, how you felt, or even something you watched on TV!
 Throughout the year, you’ll watch as all of your hard work pays off and your hoop begins to fill.

 As mentioned previously, this post will be doing a dive into the topic of how to space out your journal.
 If you’re interested in learning more about how to create your own journal, I’ve written a few other posts on the subject.
-There are a variety of posts and there are also more are on the way.
+Now available on Etsy is an in-depth embroidery journal guide.

 First things first: stitch the name of the month